ChatDelta/ChatDelta/README.md

 ## How It Works

 1. Your prompt is sent to ChatGPT, Gemini, and Claude in parallel.
-2. Their replies are fed to Gemini with instructions to highlight the differences.
+2. Their replies are fed to Gemini for a combined summary of the responses.
 3. The digest from Gemini is printed to the terminal and optionally written to a file.

 ## Contributing